FabioORamos/pingnoran/Demos/Cognito-Web-Identity-Federation/STAGE3 - Create Cognito Identity Pool.md

 - `ForAnyValue:StringLike` `cognito-identity.amazonaws.com:amr` `authenticated`
 This means to assume this role - you have to be authenticated by one of the ID providers defined in the cognito ID pool.

-When you use WEDIDF with cognito, this role is assumed on your behalf by cognito, and its what generates temporary AWS credentials which are used to access AWS resources.
+When you use WEDIDF with Cognito, this role is assumed on your behalf by Cognito, and its what generates temporary AWS credentials which are used to access AWS resources.

-Click `permissions` .. this defines what these credentials can do.
+Click `permissions` - this defines what these credentials can do.

 The cloudformation template created a managed policy which can access the `privatepatches` bucket
 Click `Attach Policies`